Tulsa Golden Hurricane men's soccer

 The Tulsa Golden Hurricane men's soccer team is an intercollegiate varsity sports team of the University of Tulsa.
-The team is a member of the American Athletic Conference (The American) in the National Collegiate Athletic Association.
+The team is a member of the American Conference (The American) in the National Collegiate Athletic Association.
 In the last two decades, Tulsa has been regularly ranked in the Top 25 NSCAA Collegiate men's soccer poll.

 History

 The Tulsa men's soccer team started as a varsity sport in 1980.
 That year, they finished the season with seven wins, six losses and one tie.
 The first win came against John Brown University.

 Tulsa's third head coach, Randy Waldrum, led the school to their first NCAA tournament in 1991, and was the coach during Tulsa's record setting consecutive home wins and consecutive home games without a loss streaks, the longest in NCAA history, set during the same stretch of 39 games from 1988 to 1992.